Last Updated on April 9, 2021 by queenie mak

 Bak Chor Mee is a bowl of flat yellow noodles with pork (minced pork, liver, meatball).
 It is garnished with dried fish, green onions, chilli paste and black vinegar.
 You can have the noodles in soup or dry (the soup is in a separate bowl).

-The noodle is a unique food of Singapore culture.
+This is the most unique flavour I ever came across in Singapore food culture.
 I think it’s the combination of ingredients that makes the noodle so tasty.
 And it is also the vinegary base that makes it tastes so good.
-And typically I wouldn’t say I like sour food, but I really enjoyed bak chor mee.
+And typically, I wouldn’t say I like sour food, but I really enjoyed bak chor mee.
 Try one and let me know if you like it.

 Where to eat bak chor mee in Singapore

 - Hill Street Tai Hwa Pork Noodle ($) – prepare for a long queue at this Michelin one-star bak chor mee food stall but a small bowl is only $5SGD

 - Tai Wah Pork Noodle ($) – this Michelin Bib Gourmand bak chor mee at Hong Lim Food Centre has a long queue too but worth the wait

 - Bedok Bak Chor Mee ($) – if you are near Boat Quay, try a bowl of bak chor mee at this restaurant

 There are many versions of char kway teow in Asia and particularly in China and Southeast Asia.
 And every country has its own version of this local fried rice noodle dish.